fjebaker/notes/tex/presentations.md

 \end{frame}
 ```
 ## Themes <a name="toc-sub-tag-7"></a>
-For my purpose, I slighty modified the `Antibes` theme for `beamer`; I wanted the infobar at the top only to display the title and section (but not the subsection).
+For my purpose, I slightly modified the `Antibes` theme for `beamer`; I wanted the infobar at the top only to display the title and section (but not the subsection).
 Following some examples from online
 ```
 \makeatletter
 \setbeamertemplate{headline}